oemof/oemof-solph/doc/getting_started.rst

 Oemof stands for "Open Energy System Modelling Framework" and provides a free, open source and clearly documented toolbox to analyse energy supply systems.
 It is developed in Python and designed as a framework with a modular structure containing several packages which communicate through well defined interfaces.

-With oemof we provide base packages for energy system modelling and optimisation.
+With oemof we provide base packages for energy system modelling and optimization.

 Everybody is welcome to use and/or develop oemof.
 Read our :ref:`why_contribute_label` section.